jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 feature then may assign the request to a queue.
-This assignment uses a technique known as {{< glossary_tooltip term_id="shuffle-sharding" text="shuffle sharding" >}}, which makes relatively efficient use of queues to insulate light flows from heavy flows.
+This assignment uses a technique known as {{< glossary_tooltip term_id="shuffle-sharding" text="shuffle sharding" >}}, which makes relatively efficient use of queues to insulate low-intensity flows from high-intensity flows.

 The details of the queuing algorithm are tunable for each priority level, and allow administrators to trade off memory use, fairness (the property that